joerat1234/Projects/JS30/JavaScript30-master/readme.md

 # How I did it

-I have been working through this 30 day JS challenge and each day I have summarised useful info and what I have learnt each day so I can look back and reuse some of these ideas in future projects!
+I have been working through this 30 day JS challenge and each day (starting at day 7) I have summarised useful info and what I have learnt each day in a README.md file so I (or you) can look back and reuse some of these ideas in future projects!